-This position designs research protocols.
-Assists in developing and conducting research projects, including experiment design, data analysis and documentation of experiment results.
+This position assists in developing and conducting research projects, including experiment design, data analysis and documentation of experiment results.

 Following instructions and discussions with principal investigator, designs research protocols, including developing procedures for the collection, verification and management of data.

 Assists with grant preparation and reporting.

 Performs complex statistical analysis of data collected and writes interpretative reports.
 Verifies the correctness of the data submitted and makes recommendations based on these analyses.

 Documents research topics and prepares and submits papers based on research work to publications and committees for publication or presentation to peers.

 Solves practical problems relating to difficulties with equipment or test subjects.
 Suggests technical or procedural improvements in testing methods.

 Assists in training of additional lab personnel.

 This position works in a laboratory environment with potential exposure to biological and chemical hazards.Â The individual must be physically able to wear protective equipment and to provide standard care to research animals.

 Experience with mouse handling, experimental procedures, tissue harvesting, and analysis.